leesup/IMO/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── genomics   <- Source code for genomics data analysis.
+└── imo   <- Source code for use in this project
     │
     ├── __init__.py             <- Makes genomics a Python module
     │